David Rees (cartoonist)

 David Thomas Rees (/riːs/ REESS; born June 22, 1972) is a humorist and cultural critic.
 He first rose to prominence as a cartoonist whose best-known work combined bland clip art with "trash talk".
 Rees later created an artisanal pencil sharpening service and published a related book on the subject.
 He co-created and hosted two seasons of the television series Going Deep with David Rees.
+He is also the co-creator and co-host of the podcast Election Profit Makers.

 Early life

 Rees grew up in Chapel Hill, North Carolina, and was an avid reader of Rex Morgan, M.D. comics.
 According to Rees, while a young man he and three of his friends recorded over 2,000 songs as members of a "secret band".

 He is a graduate of Oberlin College, and drew comics for the school's newspaper, The Oberlin Review.

 Career

 Cartoonist

 Rees first became known for his office-cubicle humor that was inspired by his experience working in a basement for Citicorp.
 He also pulled his humor from his experience as a part-time fact-checker for Maxim and Martha Stewart Weddings magazines.

 There are five collected volumes of his work.
 His best known and most controversial comic is Get Your War On, which has been translated into French, Spanish and Italian.
 When the follow-up volume, Get Your War On II was published, Rees donated all the royalties of both books (more than $100,000) to Adopt-a-Minefield, an organization that works to remove landmines from post-conflict areas.
 He is also the author of the comic strips My New Fighting Technique is Unstoppable, My New Filing Technique is Unstoppable, and Adventures of Confessions of Saint Augustine Bear.